sincerelyant/sveltekit-electron-ts-tailwind/README.md

 # SvelteKit + Electron + Typescript + Tailwind
 Clean and straightfoward sveltekit/electron boilerplate.
-You can use ES Modules with Electron in this template if you wish.
+You can use `ES Modules` with Electron rather than `commonjs` if you wish.

 ### Getting Started
 There will be two `package.json` located in `/` and `/src-electron`. <br>